Azure/multimodal-ai-llm-processing-accelerator/README.md

 - Open a new terminal/Windows Powershell window and activate your project's Python 3.11 environment (see [Prerequisites for deployment and local development](#prerequisites-for-deployment-and-local-development))
 - Navigate to the function app directory: `cd function_app`
 - When starting the function server, a number of environment variables are loaded from a configuration file in the `function_app` folder, called `local.settings.json`.
-To get started quickly, you can clone the sample file (`cp function_app/sample_local.settings.json function_app/local.settings.json`).
+To get started quickly, you can clone the sample file and then modify the placeholder values (using the command: `cp function_app/sample_local.settings.json function_app/local.settings.json`).
 More info on local Azure Functions development can be found [here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-local).
 - Now review the newly created `local.settings.json` file.
 The file includes many placeholder values that should be updated to the correct values based on your azd deployment (these are usually capitalized, e.g. `DOC_INTEL_ENDPOINT` or `AOAI_ENDPOINT`).
   - The `sample_local.settings.json` file is configured by default to connect to a local Azurite storage account emulator for Azure Blob Storage bindings.
 Review the [Azurite Azure Storage Emulator](#azurite-azure-storage-emulator) section for more info on how to configure or change the environment variables correctly.
 - Start the function server: `func start`